koalateadev/android-templates/setup/flow.md

 ## Best Practices

-1. ✅ Use StateFlow for UI state
+- Use StateFlow for UI state
-2. ✅ Use SharedFlow for one-time events
+- Use SharedFlow for one-time events
-3. ✅ Use cold Flow for data streams
-4. ✅ Collect flows in lifecycle-aware manner
+- Collect flows in lifecycle-aware manner
-5. ✅ Use appropriate operators (debounce, distinctUntilChanged)
+- Use appropriate operators (debounce, distinctUntilChanged)
-6. ✅ Handle errors with catch operator
+- Handle errors with catch operator
-7. ✅ Use flowOn to specify dispatcher
+- Use flowOn to specify dispatcher
-8. ✅ Convert Flow to StateFlow for UI layer
+- Convert Flow to StateFlow for UI layer
-9. ✅ Test flows thoroughly
-10. ✅ Cancel flows when no longer needed
+- Cancel flows when no longer needed

 ## Resources